bmeares/compose/README.md

 # Meerschaum Compose

-The `compose` plugin does the same for Meerschaum as Docker Compose did for Docker: with Meerschaum compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!
+The `compose` plugin does the same for Meerschaum as Docker Compose did for Docker: with Meerschaum Compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!

 ## Getting Started